 Harvey Mudd College is a wonderful option for students pursuing a Computer Science degree.
 With 27 undergrads, CompSci is one of most popular majors at Harvey Mudd College.
 The location of Claremont, California, is satisfactory for learners who desire a more tranquil, suburban spot.

-Around 85.5% of undergraduates graduate in four years at Harvey Mudd College, which is higher than the U.S. average of 36.0%.
-HMC Claremont's 8:1 student-to-faculty ratio is one of the best in the nation.
+Harvey Mudd College has a really good graduation rate, with 85.0% of college students graduating in four years.
+Harvey Mudd College's 8:1 student-to-faculty ratio is one of the best in the nation.
 A virtual tour could be a good way to explore Harvey Mudd College.

 Any student pursuing a degree in Computer Science needs to take a look at Dartmouth College.
 Graduates of the compsci program state that they receive average early career income of compsci and mid-career income of $127,589.
 Students who like a more relaxed life will appreciate the school's position in the smallish town of Hanover, New Hampshire.